 Hi I’m Masina a Black-and-white Ruffed Lemur

 Females have a short pregnancy and usually give birth to 2–6 tiny babies, each weighing only 100 grams.
 These babies are covered in fur and are born with their eyes open.
-Unlike other lemurs they cannot grasp, which means that the babies are unable to cling to their mother’s back.
+Unlike other lemurs, they cannot grasp, which means that the babies are unable to cling to their mother’s back.
 Instead, their mother will build a simple nest out of leaves, branches and fur for the babies to live in for 1–3 weeks.
-After then, she will carry them in her mouth and ‘park’ them in a tree while she searches nearby for food.
+After that time has elapsed, she will carry them in her mouth and ‘park’ them in a tree while she searches nearby for food.

-The National Zoo and Aquarium is part of a regional breeding program for the species.
+The zoo is part of a regional breeding program for the species.

 Ruffed Lemur Facts